-The immunizations we provide your child during their well check ups are one of the most important ways we can provide your child with defense against many of the serious pediatric diseases.
+The immunizations we give your child during their well check ups are one of the most important ways we can provide your child with a defense against many of the serious pediatric diseases.

 Below is a list of the vaccines currently used in our office and the diseases they protect against.
 At each check up we will provide you with specific information from the CDC (Center for Disease Control) about each vaccine your child will be receiving that day.
 We encourage you to view those vaccine information sheets (VIS) prior to your visit by going to www.cdc.gov/vaccines/hcp/vis/index.html

 We as the physicians of Tuscaloosa Pediatrics P.C. are strong advocates of the benefits of immunization and encourage you to keep all your regularly scheduled checkups and receive the immunizations as recommended by the Academy of Pediatrics and the CDC.
 If you have questions always feel free to ask your doctor but please also click on the link below where we have provided you with a list of reliable resources on the web concerning immunizations.